New homes under construction

 Sediment deposition from active construction site in local stream.

-One way to keep this pollution to a minimum is by installing devices to control erosion and reduce the amount of sediment leaving the construction site.
-The property owner and construction company should determine the specific practices needed during construction and maintain them throughout the project so off-site sedimentation does not occur.
+The property owner and construction company should determine the practices needed during construction and maintain them throughout the project so sediment does not leave the construction site and off-site sedimentation does not occur.

-At a minimum, construction sites should utilize rock construction entrances and silt fence around the edge of the project to prevent sediment from getting into the streets, stormwater swales, and stormwater pipes.
+At a minimum, construction sites should use rock construction entrances and silt fence around the edge of the project to prevent sediment from getting into the streets, storm drains, and waterways.
 Any sediment tracked out in the streets, curb lines, or stormwater swales will be carried to the nearest stream, lake, or river when it rains.

 Sediment in street